Completing a Software Development Project: An Application Handover Checklist

-To successfully deliver an application to the client does not mean simply to complete the application.
+For a software vendor to successfully deliver an application to the client does not mean simply to finish building the application.
 Rather, closing out a project is a process of ensuring every point of the contract has been executed, all accompanying documentation prepared, and all work on the project is complete.
-Only once all the project goals are met — and the i’s are dotted and the t’s are crossed — can we consider the project to be complete.
+Only once all the project goals are met—and the i’s are dotted and the t’s are crossed—can we consider the project to be complete.
 This usually coincides with the moment the project is launched and support starts.

 When overseeing the closeout of a project, the project manager analyzes the plan and, together with the team, takes the following steps to complete and hand over the project to the client:

-- Carry out a final demo to the client
+- Carry out a final demo for the client

-- Prepare instructions for the users of the end product
+- Prepare clear instructions for the users of the end product

 - Introduce the product to the end users